benfiola/seven-days-to-die/README.md

 - Provides docker images tagged to [specific builds](https://steamdb.info/depot/294422/manifests/) of the dedicated server
 - Simplifies mod and 'root file' (i.e., data installed to server root folder) installation
 - Does not provide update mechanisms for games, mods or otherwise
-- Does not provide built-in health-check mechanisms
+- Does not provide built-in health-check monitoring
 - Does not provide built-in backup mechanisms

 It's assumed that health checks, backups and updates are managed externally via infrastructure-as-code and container orchestration.